 How Artists Create

 How do artists use color, shape, form, texture, and line to create works of art?
-Based on their own observations, students will learn about the choices that all artists make and why those choices are important.
+Through their own observations, students learn about the design choices that all artists make and why those choices are important.

-Through close looking and interactive discussions about works of art, students investigate how artists tell captivating stories through their work.
-Explore the elements of a story—setting, characters, and plot—make meaning with works of art, and find inspiration to tell your own imaginative stories.
+Through close looking and interactive discussions about artworks, students investigate how artists tell captivating stories.
+Explore the elements of a story, make meaning from works of art, and find inspiration to tell your own imaginative stories through art-making.

 Lesson plans and background information are provided for select guided tour themes to help educators prepare students for their museum visit and to integrate the museum experience into the classroom curriculum.